 - Photocopy of passport.

-- Evidence of adequate funds such as a return ticket from India, and hotel booking confirmation in India if possible.
+- Evidence of adequate funds such as a return ticket from India, hotel booking confirmations, and availability of sufficient money for the trip.

 How Often Can You Get a Visa on Arrival?